 During staff interviews, the officers explained that their duties were to immediately write a report recording the verbal sexual allegation.
 When interviewing inmates, several explained that they would notify a supervisor or security officer.
 The officers also stated that the report would be immediate.
 When further questioned about the term "immediate" the officers stated no later than by the end of their shift.
 The PREA Compliance Manager was interviewed and asked to define what "immediately" meant according to the protocol.
 The PREA Compliance Manager explained that immediately is defined as at least before the end of the officer's tour of duty for that day.
 In addition, all the PREA posters displayed throughout the facility state that an allegation of sexual abuse can be reported verbally.
-When interviewing the inmates, 24 acknowledged being able to report verbally and or in writing.
-During the investigative case file review, the Auditor documented two allegations being initiated verbally to staff and one in writing.
+When interviewing the inmates, 18 inmates acknowledged being able to report verbally and 19 inmates referenced reporting in writing.
+During the investigative case file review, the Auditor documented six allegations being initiated verbally to staff and four allegations made in writing.